noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

 ### Port & channel setup

 An ICS 21 Host module must always bind to a port with the id `ics21host`.
-Mirror Chains will bind to ports dynamically, as specified in the identifier format [section](#identifier-formats).
+Mirror Chains will bind to port `ics21mirror`.

 The example below assumes a module is implementing the entire `ICS21HostModule` interface.
 The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialized) to bind to the appropriate port.